jelkner/pythonds/_sources/Graphs/Implementation.rst

 ..
-Copyright (C)  Brad Miller, David Ranum
+Copyright (C)  Brad Miller, David Ranum, Jeffrey Elkner
     This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit